blind-contours/CVtreeMLE/README.md

 (outcome estimator E(Y\|A,W)) estimators needed for the ATE.
 These rules and estimators created in training data are applied to the validation data in order to calculate the final ATE target parameter.
-This process cycles 10 times and the parameters across the folds are pooled, utlizing the full data.
+This process cycles 10 times and the parameters across the folds are pooled, utilizing the full data.
 Because the partition nodes used in the tree may vary across the folds, we provide a union rule and stability estimates which informs how variable the rule is across the folds.

 In order to optimize the optimum bias-variance trade-off for our causal parameter of interest we use cross-validated targeted minimum loss based